zahidhamidi/MedX_Klinikku/README.md

 **URL**: https://lovable.dev/projects/ac3dc702-5356-4931-b937-251dd1d6bc5f

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ac3dc702-5356-4931-b937-251dd1d6bc5f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.